mikepatel/NBA-Web/README.md

 ### Part 3: Workflow (Functionality)
 * Workflow = event that runs a series of actions when triggered
+* Multiple workflows stemming from the same event run independently
+* Types of events
+  1. Element events --> user interacts with an element
+  2. General events --> not related to a specific user action
+  3. Custom events
+* Types of actions
+  1. Account mangement
+    * log in/out
+    * sign up
+  2. Navigation
+  3. Data --> actions that read/write data
+  4. Payments
+  5. Plugins --> other services
+  6. Elements

 ## External API